Get Longer Exposures With ND Filters

 Darken?
 But Why?

-At first glance it may seem senseless to strip away valuable light, and it’s true that in “normal” shooting, you don’t want to.
+At first glance, it may seem senseless to strip away valuable light, and it’s true that in “normal” shooting, you don’t want to.
 But there are some special cases where it’s welcomed.

-Broadly speaking, these are cases where you want to use a exposure time to blur motion.
+Broadly speaking, these are cases where you want to use an exposure time to blur motion.
 Although you can prolong exposure a little by using the right aperture, that’s not always enough, and also this approach sometimes isn’t desirable, or even available.

 The Main Reason—Water